 She was always bringing out boxes and albums of family photographs and knew the stories behind all of them.
 How I wish I knew what happened to those treasures!
 Some of those photographs were of our English cousins, the Bennetts.
 They were cousins of my grandmother and Blanca’s who lived in England and, according to Tia Blanca, had perished during the Second World War.
 Happily, this was one of the few times my aunt was mistaken; decades later my husband and I would visit some of the Bennetts in England, where they were very much alive.

 My Uncle Mario usually brought flowers or some sweet treat when he came to dinner on his breaks from his job as a trolley driver.
 His powder blue uniform and cap complemented his handsome red hair and blue eyes, which were always twinkling.
-A bachelor at that time, he used to joke to my parents that he wanted to marry a gringa – an American – like my mother.
 He was quite a people-watcher and always had a funny story to tell about his passengers.
 When I remember him, it is always with a broad smile on his face.

 My father’s youngest brother, now in his seventies, was a young man back then, fresh out of university, newly married, and beginning what would become a successful career in communications.
 Though he had been only a baby when his father died, he inherited Cayetano’s business acumen and passion for his family.
 I remember my parents marveling at his energy, vision, and generosity.
 He has not changed and continues to look out lovingly for both his immediate and extended family with an enormous heart of gold.

 My father always said his sisters were some of the most beautiful women in Veracruz state.
 Those were the words of a loving brother, to be sure, but there was no question that they were beautiful, outside and in.
 They became the sisters my mother never had and showered my sisters and me with attention, hugs, and kisses.